 PostgreSQL or Postgres is a powerful high-performance object-relational database management system (ORDBMS) released under a flexible BSD-style license.
 PostgreSQL is well suited for large databases and has many advanced features.

-This tutorial will show the installation of PostgreSQL and its web-based administration interface phpPgAdmin on Ubuntu 16.04.
-I will use the Ubuntu minimal server as basis for this setup.
+This tutorial will show the installation of PostgreSQL and its web-based administration interface phpPgAdmin on Ubuntu 20.04 LTS (Bionic Beaver).
+I will use the Ubuntu minimal server as a basis for this setup.

-Step 1 - Installing PostgreSQL, phpPgAdmin and Apache2
+Step 1 - Install PostgreSQL, phpPgAdmin and All Dependencies